-It’s 2019 and fire season is upon us again.
+Fires and air pollution are unfortunately becoming more and more common these days.
 When the tragic fires struck California back in November 2018, the air quality levels in the San Francisco Bay Area and Los Angeles region had extreme levels of pollution, enough where avoiding almost any outdoor activity was recommended.
-For those who were lucky enough to have Tesla Model X or new Model S electric vehicles with the HEPA filter installed, they were able to take advantage of a special mode call “Bioweapon Defense Mode” that Tesla Motors claims is 100X more effective than regular car filters.
-It not only removes smoke particles, gaseous pollutants and fine particulate matter, including mold spores, but also helps against allergens for those with asthma or other allergies.
+For those who were lucky enough to have recent-year Tesla Model X or Model S electric vehicles with the HEPA filter installed, they were able to take advantage of a special mode call “Bioweapon Defense Mode” that Tesla Motors claims is 100X more effective than regular car filters.
+It not only removes smoke particles, gaseous pollutants and fine particulate matter, including mold spores but also helps against allergens for those with asthma or other allergies.

 According to Tesla’s marketing statement:

 “Inspired by the air filtration systems used in hospitals, clean rooms, and the space industry, we developed a HEPA filtration system capable of stripping the outside air of pollen, bacteria, and pollution before they enter the cabin and systematically scrubbing the air inside the cabin to eliminate any trace of these particles.
 The end result is a filtration system hundreds of times more efficient than standard automotive filters, capable of providing the driver and her passengers with the best possible cabin air quality no matter what is happening in the environment around them.”

 Does the Tesla Model 3 Have a HEPA Filter?

 Only the Tesla Model X and S have the option for the HEPA filter.
 The filter is so big, it would not fit in the Model 3.
 Here’s a photo of CEO Elon Musk holding the giant HEPA filter vs a normal car filter:

 According to a recent tweet by Elon Musk in regards to the Model 3’s air filter: